-There were no transfers between the fair value hierarchy levels for the years ended 30 June 2022 or 30 June 2021, except for the Russian positions (refer to Note 16).
+There were no transfers between the fair value hierarchy levels for the year ended 30 June 2023 or 30 June 2022, except for the Russian positions (refer to Note 16).
 Transfers between levels of the fair value hierarchy are deemed to have occurred at the beginning of the reporting period.